alvr-org/Monado-ALVR/doc/ipc-design.md

 a @ref xrt_image_native_allocator (aka XINA) and shares it to the server.
 When using D3D11 or D3D12 on Windows, buffers are allocated by the client compositor and imported into the native compositor, because Vulkan can import buffers from D3D, but D3D cannot import buffers allocated by Vulkan.
+See @ref swapchains-ipc for details.

 [SCM_RIGHTS]: https://man7.org/linux/man-pages/man3/cmsg.3.html
 [win32handles]: https://lackingrhoticity.blogspot.com/2015/05/passing-fds-handles-between-processes.html